-Analytical Approach Comments Applicable rating methodologies Corporate Credit Rating Methodology Rating Methodology for Airports Policy on Withdrawal of Credit Ratings Parent/Group support Not applicable Consolidation/Standalone For arriving at the ratings, ICRA has considered the consolidated financials of GHIAL.
+Analytical Approach Comments Applicable rating methodologies Corporate Credit Rating Methodology Rating Methodology for Airports Parent/Group support Not applicable Consolidation/Standalone For arriving at the ratings, ICRA has considered the consolidated financials of GHIAL.
 As on September 30, 2023, the company had four subsidiaries, which are enlisted in Annexure-2.